jina-ai/jina/README.md

 <!-- start jina-description -->

-Jina is an MLOps framework that empowers anyone to build multimodal AI services via cloud native technologies.
-It uplifts a local PoC into a production-ready service.
+Jina is an MLOps framework to build multimodal AI **services** and **pipelines**.
+Use Jina to **serve** and **scale** AI services and **deploy** them to a production-ready environment like Kubernetes or Jina AI Cloud.
 Jina handles the infrastructure complexity, making advanced solution engineering and cloud-native technologies accessible to every developer.

 Use cases:
 * [Build and deploy a gRPC microservice](#build-ai--ml-services)